Antcliffr12/GitRepoPull/README.md

 # To make this work

-Change database info in config/database.php, load index.php and it will create database, table and insert on page load.
+Change database info in config/database.php, load index.php, example (http://locahost/projectName/OOP/) and it will create database, table and insert data on page load.
 I used xampp with phpmyadmin